Tool List

 ```bash

-# Start the server (configuration file will be created on first run)
+# Start server (will create configuration file on first run)

 npm start